Waldstein1804/UKSKprosodynetwork.github.io/index.md

 **We are full for 29th June - 1st July sessions and we no longer accept registration for these dates.**
 **Registration closes at 11.59pm 20th June 2022 (time in Korea).**

-Some presentations will be livestreamd and/or recorded.
-For online participation, registration is not required.
-Please visit this page on the workshop day -- the link to the video will appear.

 ### Organisers